Organic peroxides: Bleaching and disinfecting agents

 Benzoyl peroxide and hydrogen peroxide are used as bleaching and "maturing" agents for treating flour to make its grain release gluten more easily; the alternative is letting the flour slowly oxidize by air, which is too slow for the industrialized era.
 Benzoyl peroxide is an effective topical medication for treating most forms of acne.

 Preparation

+From hydrogen peroxide

 Dialkyl peroxides, e.g., dicumyl peroxide, are synthesized by addition of hydrogen peroxide to alkenes or by O-alkylation of hydroperoxides.

 Diacyl peroxides are typically prepared by treating hydrogen peroxide with acid chlorides or acid anhydrides in the presence of base:

 The reaction competes with hydrolysis of the acylating agent but the hydroperoxide anion is a superior nucleophile relative to hydroxide.
 Unsymmetrical diacyl peroxides can be produced by treating acyl chlorides with the peroxy acid.

 Peresters, an example being tert-Butyl peroxybenzoate, are produced by treating acid anhydrides or acid chlorides with hydroperoxides.

-This method can also yield cyclic peroxides.
+From O2

+Cyclic peroxides can be obtained by cycloaddition of singlet oxygen (generated by UV radiation) to dienes.
+An important example is rubrene.
+Six-membered cyclic peroxides are called endo peroxides.
 The four-membered dioxetanes can be obtained by 2+2 cycloaddition of oxygen to alkenes.

+The hazards associated with storage of ethers in air is attributed to the formation of hydroperoxides via the direct albeit slow reaction of triplet oxygen with C-H bonds.